lfreese/us-ego/optimization_model/.ipynb_checkpoints/README-checkpoint.md

 # us-ego
 Warning: the input csv files are not included here.
 They are stored in our current Dropbox folder on Guillaume's server (https://www.dropbox.com/sh/edxgc11umqw4y3b/AABlT1BPtHBfTTVNdsR5dA5da?dl=0)

-1. Run modify_cost_inputs, which loads Alan's input data from ./good_model_inputs/ and adjusts the costs and capacities.
+1. Run modify_inputs, which loads Alan's input data from ./good_model_inputs/ and adjusts the costs and capacities.
 This gives you a new generation and transmission file.

 2. Run check_feasibility.ipynb on the new generation and transmission files if you want to check whether or not there is a time where demand exceeds generation capacity+import capacity.